Healthy Homes Assessment Tamatea

 Draught Stopping Tamatea

-Draughts are a major cause of less temperature in homes.
-A cold home is more expensive to heat, which means wasting money and energy.
+Draughts can lead to dropping temperatures within homes.
+A damp home is more expensive to heat, which means wasting energy and increased bills.

-If you are able to feel external air getting in, or see an unobstructed draught coming from a crack or a gap that is, it is likely a crack or crack that needs sealing in any way.
-Cracks or gaps with large gaps must be permanently stopped.
-Cracks that are greater than 3mm and allow air in or out into your home require to be sealed.
-In the case of an open fireplace isn’t used it can create draughts.
-This should be blocked off.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as much as imaginable.
+If you can feel external air getting in, or see a clear draught from a gap or hole that is, it’s most likely a gap or crack that needs sealing in some way.
+Cracks or gaps with large gaps must be sealed permanently.
+Any gaps greater than 3mm that allow air to enter or exit of your home need the sealing.
+For example, if an open fireplace is not in use, it can create draughts.
+This must be sealed off.
+Landlords and property managers are responsible for making sure that these draughts are stopped as much as possible.

-There is no require to block gaps or holes in the building.
-For example, tiny gaps around windows and doors could be necessary to allow movement of the structure as the household warms and cools so that they are able to be closed and opened instead of than securing.
-We will check every window and door in an Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors may be required to allow for the movement of the building when the home is heated and cools to allow them to be closed and opened instead of instead of being stuck.
+We will inspect all doors and windows in our Healthy Homes assessment of your rental property.

 draught stopping building inspections